 Folks who do a lot of cooking at home frequently run into recipes that use shallots instead of onions.
 Because they’re so expensive, shallots are sometimes seen as the rich man’s onion.
 But that’s an unfair comparison.
-While shallots are in the onion family and resemble their cousins — though when you start to separate them, they look more like garlic cloves — shallots are distinctly different.
-If you’re one of those people who find onions sharp tasting and too strongly flavored, consider growing shallots for their milder, almost nutty -flavor.
+While shallots are in the onion family and resemble their cousins — though when you start to separate them, they look more like garlic cloves — shallots are distinctly different than onions.
+If you’re one of those people who find onions sharp tasting and too strongly flavored, consider growing shallots for their milder, almost nutty flavor.
 Most shallots have a different, almost sour tang than a pungent onion and most will cook up a little sweeter than onions.
 They’re perfect for creaming, combining with white wine or using sparingly in Asian stir fries.

 The best way to assure an affordable supply of shallots is to grow them yourself.
 It’s not hard.
 Shallots are grown in a way similar to onions.
 The hardest part might be finding organic starts.
 We seldom see organic shallot starts available at local nurseries, but their are plenty of mail order sources, usually not the major seed companies, but smaller outfits that specialize in organic seeds.